 Through major franchises like The Lord of the Rings and Game of Thrones and their movies, television series, and games, the medieval and fantasy themes have hooked a huge fan base in Mexico City.
 Fans enjoy playing the various games of the franchises when the show or movies aren’t on, but some go another step further to create the ultimate medieval night.
 As reported by Chilango, a unique night of live experiences centred on a medieval banquet took place this February.

-Another event, the Mundo Medieval Mexico fantasy dinner, had a double theme, featuring Game of Thrones and The Lord of the Rings to deliver a new experience to fans likened to their favourite famous realms.
+Another event, the Mundo Medieval Mexico fantasy dinner, had a double theme, featuring Game of Thrones and The Lord of the Rings to deliver a new experience to fans likened to their favorite famous realms.
 The evening featured battles, dances, musicians, and the Iron Throne as well as a themed dinner of bread for starters, a special soup, and the main course of marinated loin, salad, and mead.

 Mundo Medieval Mexico put on a huge range of medieval-themed experiences and events throughout the year, including the largest medieval festival in Latin America, Medieval Festival La Marquesa Internacional, with the eighth edition of this festival taking place on 5, 6, and 7 April 2019.
 If you can’t wait for the next event and want to try something a bit different, there is a Mexico City-based role-playing clan set up, TC Clan, which advertises meet-ups online and boasts 50 members.